neueda/GOLang_Course_Project/README.md

 - Build your go app with any configuration.
 - Expose your container port(s).
 - Execute the command to run your go app when the container starts.

+### docker-compose
+You will need to orchestrate the Go project and the postgres database.

+1. Create your docker-compose file to manager both your Go project and postgres database.